sebap2004/Greggs-Project/index.md

 _layout: landing
 ---

-# Software Project Documentation

-Landing page for the project documentation website.

-Access the API documentation and the docs via the navbar.
+# This is the **HOMEPAGE**.

+Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

+## Quick Start Notes:

+1. Add images to the *images* folder if the file is referencing an image.